der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
 cpc|double|Max CPC bid of the ad group.
-If no CPC is specified, the default of 0.30 is used.
+If no CPC is specified, the default of 0.30 (USD) is used.
 ### Returns:
 |Type|Description|
 |-|-